-RECOMMENDATIONS FOR U.S. GOVERNMENT
+RECOMMENDATIONS FOR US GOVERNMENT

-- Change arms sales policy and Foreign Military Sales agreements to introduce civilian protection as a criterion for approval and continuance of support. - Expand advising and mentoring on civilian protection during hostilities, mandated as a condition of assistance. - Analyze operational outcomes of U.S. assistance through a new process of operational end-use monitoring. - Work proactively with partners through training and education to build a foundation for civilian protection before conflict begins. - Include health-care-specific considerations such as deconfliction measures, technical solutions to improve situational awareness, and the promotion of the safety of health care under U.N.
-Security Council Resolution 2286.
+- Change arms sales policy and foreign military sales agreements to introduce civilian protection as a criterion for approval and continuance of support. - Expand advising and mentoring on civilian protection during hostilities, mandated as a condition of assistance. - Analyze operational outcomes of US assistance through a new process of operational end-use monitoring. - Work proactively with partners through training and education to build a foundation for civilian protection before conflict begins. - Include health care-specific considerations such as deconfliction measures, technical solutions to improve situational awareness, and the promotion of the safety of health care under UN Security Council Resolution 2286.

-RECOMMENDATIONS FOR STATES, THE UN AND NGOS
+RECOMMENDATIONS FOR STATES, THE UN, AND NGOS

-- States should provide data to policy-makers and legislators to enable an evidence-based approach to civilian protection challenges with partners. - The U.N. and NGOs should standardize reporting and evidentiary standards for alleged civilian casualty incidents to improve the ability of militaries, the U.N. and NGOs to work together. - States should act on U.N.
-Security Council Resolution 2286 to develop effective measures for protecting medical facilities and services.
+- States should provide data to policy-makers and legislators to enable an evidence-based approach to civilian protection challenges with partners. - The UN and NGOs should standardize reporting and evidentiary standards for alleged civilian casualty incidents to improve the ability of militaries, the UN, and NGOs to work together. - States should act on UN Security Council Resolution 2286 to develop effective measures for protecting medical facilities and services.

-ABOUT DR. LARRY LEWIS
+DR. LARRY LEWIS

-Dr. Larry Lewis spearheaded the first data-based approach to civilian protection, using military operational data in conjunction with open-source data.
-He has worked extensively to reduce civilian casualties in military operations, leading multiple studies to determine the causes of civilian casualties and to develop tailored, actionable solutions in the form of policy and practical measures complementary to existing protections in international humanitarian law.
-He was lead analyst and coauthor (with Dr. Sarah Sewall) for the Joint Civilian Casualty Study, which Gen. David Petraeus described as "the first comprehensive assessment of the problem of civilian protection."
-Dr. Lewis has also contributed to U.S. national policy on civilian casualties and has worked to improve the civilian-protection policies and practices of partners, including work with the United Nations, Afghanistan and Saudi Arabia.
-Dr. Lewis currently directs the Center for Autonomy and Artificial Intelligence at CNA.
+Dr. Lewis has worked extensively to reduce civilian casualties in military operations, leading multiple studies to determine why civilian casualties happen and develop tailored, actionable solutions.
+This includes his role as lead analyst and coauthor (with Dr. Sarah Sewall) for the Joint Civilian Casualty Study, which GEN Petraeus described as "the first comprehensive assessment of the problem of civilian protection."
+He contributed to the US national policy on civilian casualties and has worked with partners (e.g., the United Nations, Afghanistan, Saudi Arabia) to improve policy and practice to better protect civilians.

-ABOUT CNA CORPORATION
+ABOUT CNA